-Staff has concerns with rezoning this commercial property to allow for a multi-family development.
-The property is located at the hard corner of two major arterials and was just recently zoned to "C2" - Local Commercial District in 2019 to allow for commercial development.
+Staff has concerns with rezoning this commercial property to allow for a residential development.
+The property is located at the hard corner of two major arterials and was just recently zoned to "C2" - Local Commercial District in 2019 to allow for commercial uses.
 Given the stated goal of the City Council to preserve as much meaningful commercial opportunity as possible, Staff is unable to support the request.
 In addition to our concern about the proposed use in this location, Staff also has concerns with the requested increase in height and reduced setbacks.
 Given these factors, Staff is unable to support the rezoning request.

 CONFORMANCE TO ONE MCKINNEY 2040: A key aspect of the ONE McKinney 2040 Comprehensive Plan is to provide direction related to the desired development patterns and to inform decisions related to the timing and phasing for future infrastructure investments in the City.
-To assist in guiding these decisions, the Preferred Scenario and series of Land Use Diagrams establish distinctive districts, each with a clear intent, market focus, and desired development patterns that are reinforced through character-defining placetypes.
+To assist in guiding these decisions, the Preferred Scenario and series of Land Use Diagrams establish distinctive districts, each with a clear intent and market focus that are reinforced through character-defining placetypes.

 Per the Preferred Scenario, the subject property is located in the Established Community District and is designated as the 'Urban Living' placetype.
-General placetypes also included in this district are Suburban Living, Employment Mix, Commercial Center, Neighborhood Commercial, and Professional
+General placetypes also included in this district are